FAQ about the 2026 Summer Catalyst Research Program

 Q: Does the program help with college applications?

-Directly.
-Students leave with a unique research story, documented lab skills, a presentation portfolio, and the ability to confidently discuss their work in interviews and essays.
-The final day includes a resume and college-application workshop.
-Letters of recommendation from Dr. Krider are available for a $75 processing fee.
+Yes.
+Students leave with a unique research story, documented lab skills, a presentation portfolio, and the confidence to discuss their work in interviews and essays.
+The final day includes a resume and college application workshop.
+Letters of recommendation may also be available based on student performance.

-Q: Can my student stay connected after the program ends?
+Q: Can my student stay connected after the program?

 Yes.
-Dr. Krider provides ongoing mentorship - including one-on-one guidance on college applications, professor outreach, and independent projects - to Catalyst alumni.
-Outstanding alumni can return as Catalyst Fellows (undergraduate TAs).
+Dr. Liz provides ongoing mentorship through quarterly workshops offered free of charge covering college applications, professor outreach, and independent projects.
+Outstanding alumni may return as Catalyst Fellows (undergraduate TAs).